|

 Robin Hood of Hexton or The Pegsdon

-Siege (2005) In 1811, a group of poachers led by a desperate
+Siege (2005) In 1811, a group of poachers led

-hunt in woodlands near Pegsdon, Bedfordshire; a
+set out to hunt in woodlands near Pegsdon,

-the Runners stacked bales of straw beside the pub’s walls and set fire to
+could, whereupon the Runners stacked bales of straw beside the pub’s walls

-them, allowing smoke to creep into the building.
-The choking men knew they
+and set fire to them, allowing smoke to creep into the building.
+The choking

-landlord appealed for leniency, using the phrase, Live and Let Live.
-The
+their crime.
+The landlord appealed for leniency, using the phrase, Live and Let Live.
+The phrase became associated with the event and the building and

-village not far from Pegsdon, just over the
+a small village not far from Pegsdon, just over the

 Hertfordshire border.
 Song Printed in